-Sod the season of good will, t’is the season of overindulgence, with Christmas Day reaching the absolute peak of stuffing your face.
-Between the turkey that made you sleepy, the sprouts that have made you feel rather uncomfortable, the Christmas pudding you hate but felt compelled to eat, oh and that festive evening sandwich you had while lying on the sofa, it’s more than likely that you’re feeling rather sluggish and blobular.
+Sod the season of good will, ’tis the season of over-indulgence, with Christmas Day reaching the absolute peak of stuffing your face.
+Between the turkey that made you sleepy, the sprouts that have made you feel rather uncomfortable, the Christmas pudding you hate but felt compelled to eat, oh and that festive evening sandwich you had while laying on the sofa, it’s more than likely that you’re feeling rather sluggish and blobular.

 Dealing with a hangover

 But uh-oh.
-That Baileys = milk mindset reserved only for Christmas Day along with copious wine and brandy is giving you a fuzzy head – along with the food coma bloat.
-But to do?
+That Baileys = milk mindset reserved only for Christmas Day along with copious wine and brandy is giving you a fuzzy head.
+But what to do?

 Dirty dishes, spilt red wine and the dog gnawing on that stray turkey leg you thought was thrown out.
 No one likes tidying up the morning after, so what to do?

 Well, it has to be done, but maybe not by you.
 Divvy up the tasks to ‘make things easier’ – your brother on the dishes, you sister on the drying up, you dad on the surface wiping and you?
 Well, you made the list didn’t you?
 Time to put your feet up.